syntasso/kratix-docs/docs/_partials/_cleanup.md

-Before moving on, please clean up your environment by deleting the current Promises and Resource Requests.
+Before moving on, please clean up your environment by deleting the current Promises and Resources.
-Kratix will, by default, clean up any Resource Requests when the parent Promise is deleted.
+Kratix will, by default, clean up any Resources when the parent Promise is deleted.

 To delete all the Promises, run: